 Most people who study brain functions would tell you that different regions of the brain do indeed have different functions.
-They support their theses with scientific evidence.
-But I don’t have scientific theses.
+The brain scientists support their theses with scientific evidence.
+I don’t have scientific theses.
 I’m just an intuitive, artist-type being.
 I sense that there are many internal parts that get along well-enough but don’t all think alike.
 See Limbic Tango

 Sam is unquestionably the dog in this imagined relationship.
 He’s eager to perform and eager to please.
 He has boundless energy and he seems content doing the same thing over and over, as if he just can’t get enough of reminding me of that one song or advertising jingle that he repeats for me.
 He has nearly driven me to distraction, especially when I am trying to sleep, by reminding me, around 100 times, about the glories of being an Oscar Mayer Weiner, or, when my son was young, how the wheels on the bus did indeed go, “round and round.”
 Like a dog engaged in a game, he would just wear me out, rather than stop from sheer exhaustion or lose interest in the game.
 He’s bright in his own way, but when he is not actively engaged, he presents himself to me like the dog that has delivered the stick at my feet and is crouching in anticipation of the next, totally repetitive challenge.
 Crouching and panting in anticipation of being spurred into action, with his little brain saying, “I’m ready!
 I’m ready!
 I’m ready!
 I’m ready!
 I’m still ready! etc.” His energy just wears me out at times.